American Chinese cuisine: History

-Beginning in the 1950s, Taiwanese immigrants replaced Cantonese immigrants as the primary labor force in American Chinese restaurants.
-These immigrants expanded American-Chinese cuisine beyond Cantonese cuisine to encompass dishes from many different regions of China as well as Japanese-inspired dishes.
+By the end of the 1950s, immigrants from Taiwan replaced Cantonese immigrants as the primary labor force in American Chinese restaurants.
+Taiwanese immigrants expanded American-Chinese cuisine beyond Cantonese cuisine to encompass dishes from many different regions of China as well as Japanese-inspired dishes.

-In 1955, the Republic of China evacuated the Dachen Islands in the face of the encroaching Communists.
-Many who evacuated to Taiwan later moved to the United States as they lacked strong social networks and access to opportunity in Taiwan.
-Chefs from the Dachen Islands had a strong influence on American Chinese food.
+Chinese-American restaurants played a key role in ushering in the era of take-out and delivery food in the United States.
+In New York City, delivery was pioneered in the 1970s by Empire Szechuan Gourmet Franchise, which hired Taiwanese students studying at Columbia University to do the work.
+Chinese American restaurants were among the first restaurants to use picture menus in the US.

 Taiwanese immigration largely ended in the 1990s due to an economic boom and democratization in Taiwan.
 From the 1990s onward, immigrants from China once again made up the majority of cooks in American Chinese restaurants.
-There has been a consequential component of Chinese emigration of illegal origin, most notably Fuzhou people from Fujian Province and Wenzhounese from Zhejiang Province in Mainland China, specifically destined to work in Chinese restaurants in New York City, beginning in the 1980s.
+There has been a consequential component of Chinese emigration of illegal origin, most notably Fuzhou people from Fujian and Wenzhounese from Zhejiang in mainland China, specifically destined to work in Chinese restaurants in New York City, beginning in the 1980s.

 Adapting Chinese cooking techniques to local produce and tastes has led to the development of American Chinese cuisine.
 Many of the Chinese restaurant menus in the US are printed in Chinatown, Manhattan, which has a strong Chinese-American demographic.

+Late 20th-century tastes have been more accommodating to domestic residents.
+By this time, it had become evident that Chinese restaurants no longer catered mainly to Chinese customers.

 In 2011, the Smithsonian National Museum of American History displayed some of the historical background and cultural artifacts of American Chinese cuisine in its exhibit entitled, Sweet & Sour: A Look at the History of Chinese Food in the United States.

+Pekin Noodle Parlor, established in 1911, is the oldest operating Chinese restaurant in the country.
+As of 2023, the United States had around 37,000 Chinese restaurants.

 Differences from other regional cuisines in China

+Many of the dishes that are commonly recognized as "Chinese food" were actually developed in America and bear little resemblance to traditional Chinese cuisine.
+Examples include fortune cookies, crab rangoon, and General Tso's chicken, none of which originated in China.
+Instead, these dishes were crafted to suit American palates, often characterized by sweetness, bold sauces, and deep-fried dishes.

-American Chinese food builds from styles and food habits brought from the southern province of Guangdong, often from the Toisan district of Toisan, the origin of most Chinese immigration before the closure of immigration from China in 1924.
-These Chinese families developed new styles and used readily available ingredients, especially in California.
-The type of Chinese-American cooking served in restaurants was different from the foods eaten in Chinese-American homes.
-Of the various regional cuisines in China, Cantonese cuisine has been the most influential in the development of American Chinese food.
+American Chinese cuisine has its roots in the culinary traditions of Chinese immigrants from Guangdong province, particularly the Toisan (Taishan) district, the origin of most Chinese immigration before the closure of immigration in 1924.
+These Chinese immigrants developed new cooking styles and used readily available ingredients.
+The type of Chinese-American cooking served in restaurants differed significantly from the food eaten in Chinese-American homes.
+Among various regional cuisines in China, Cantonese cuisine has had the most influence on the development of American Chinese food.